ietf-wg-asdf/SDF/sdf.md

 <!-- Note: Should we use RFC 2119? -->

 Thing:
-: A physical device that is also made available in the Internet of Things.
+: A physical item that is also made available in the Internet of Things.
 The term is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
   a temperature sensor or a light might be a Thing, but a router that